Sleep your way to a better you…but try not to worry about it!

 Are you kidding?
 Why would I want to do that?

-But I do that.
+Sometimes I really can’t do that.
+But sometimes I do that.
 I need to be present.
 I need to be self compassionate more than anything.
 And so I breathe.
 And I move.
 And I do the strong stuff because it brings me into my body, makes me grounded helps me to feel strong on the outside as well as the inside.
-Right now, it is hard for me to be introspective.
+Right now, it is hard for me to be introspective which is much better for my brain and nervous system.
 At the time of writing, my life feels topsy turvey.
 I have a husband who, two years after a serious motor bike accident, still has broken bones because he too has ADHD (full disclosure, we are both undiagnosed but you know what you know).
 He uses smoking and sugar to soothe his nervous system.
 Smoking blocks the bone building receptors and sugar causes inflammation.
+I don’t understand it.
+I do, at least, practice self care to a greater degree than it may sound here.

 I am furious!
+I want to not care.
+But I am caring.
+I do care.
+I carry all of his pain, his resistance, his lack of will.
 I am holding a lot, carrying a lot and all this is not helping my ADHD.

 I don’t know if I really want to share this post.
 I don’t want people to pity me, or reject me for oversharing.
 I want people to understand.
-People close to me just don’t understand.
+People close to me don’t understand.
 No one’s ever understood.
 I don’t even understand!
 I’m overwhelmed.
 Exhausted.
 I might delete the post.
 I need a rest.

-Finally, you should know that I have been working on this post for 5 days.
+I have been working on this post for 8 days.
 It took 5 hours to write initially and it has subsequently undergone a number of edits.
 Such is the life of a woman with ADHD.
+Sigh.
+I need to go out in nature now.

 If you want to understand more about ADHD; what it is and how it affects various brain structures, read this article.

-Mindfulness and Yoga have emerged as powerful tools in managing stress, offering a holistic approach to wellbeing that integrates the mind, body, and spirit.
+Read MoreMindfulness and Yoga have emerged as powerful tools in managing stress, offering a holistic approach to wellbeing that integrates the mind, body, and spirit.
 At their core, both practices aim to cultivate a state of awareness and presence, allowing individuals to navigate life's challenges with greater ease and resilience.

 Mindfulness, a practice rooted in ancient meditation traditions, involves paying attention to our thoughts, emotions, and bodily sensations in a non-judgmental way.
 By fostering an attitude of curiosity and acceptance, mindfulness helps to interrupt the cycle of stress reactivity.
 This shift in perspective enables individuals to respond to stressors more thoughtfully rather than reacting impulsively.
 Regular mindfulness practice has been shown to reduce symptoms of anxiety and depression, improve attention and concentration, and even enhance overall physical health.